 Uyuni Salt Lake, Bolivia

 Visiting the salt flats and hot springs of Bolivia is the ultimate one-two punch of majestic natural beauty.
 Photographers flock to Uyuni Salt Lake, the largest salt flat in the world, to photograph the surreal landscape.
 Rumor has it that this landscape is the source of inspiration behind most of Salvador Dalí's work.
 The lake is located in the Andean Plateau, and you can thank a rich symphony of climates and geo-activity for these stunning saturated lakes and salt flats and hot springs.
-The nearby Laguna Colorado is home to a colony of flamingos; there they feed on the plankton-rich waters (this is why flamingos are pink!).
+The nearby Laguna Colorada is home to a colony of flamingos; there they feed on the plankton-rich waters (this is why flamingos are pink!).

 Dunton Hot Springs, Colorado

 Visitors love Dunton Hot Springs.
 The hot springs have been in use since the owner and miner Joe Roscio arrived with his family in the 1880s.
-His sons charged miners a nickel to use the hot springs back then.
+His family charged miners a nickel to use the hot springs back then.
 Today, Dunton Hot Springs has been revamped into an exclusive resort.

 Lussier Hot Springs, Canada